How to create Standard Operating Procedures

 Give a brief overview on the history of the company and your values.
 It’s best to start things off on a positive, welcoming note.
 E.g. Welcome, Vison, Mission Statement.

-Give a quick explanation of what SOPs are — basically, how things are done around here, but documented and available for reference.
-Explain that SOPs aren’t hard and fast unchangeable rules, and that you’re always open to suggestions for improving and changing them as the team sees fit.
+Start with an explanation of what SOPs are — how procedures are done in your restaurant and that these are documented and available for reference.
+Explain that SOPs are not fixed rules that are written in stone and that you are open to suggestions for improving and changing them if there is a better way to work.
 Explain that there are General SOPs, FOH SOPs, BOH SOPs, and Management SOPs.
-There’s no need to be repetitive of the Table of Contents, but hit some of the key points that you’ll want to serve as the major takeaways.

 Part 1 – General SOP

 Introduce this section by stating that these are the SOPs that apply to every staff member, regardless of their role.

 Continue the same way with all relevant topics for your operation …

 Additional attachments – Sample for a recipe card